jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 ##  CAA issue Property

-If the issue property tag is present in the relevant resource record set for a domain name, it is a request that certificate issuers
+If the issue Property Tag is present in the Relevant RRSet for a Domain Name, it is a request that Issuers

-1. Perform CAA issue restriction processing for the domain name, and
+1. Perform CAA issue restriction processing for the Domain Name, and
-2. Grant authorization to issue certificates containing that domain name to the holder of the issuer-domain-name or a party acting under the explicit authority of the holder of the issuer-domain-name.
+2. Grant authorization to issue certificates containing that Domain Name to the holder of the issuer-domain-name or a party acting under the explicit authority of the holder of the issuer-domain-name.

-The CAA issue property value has the following sub-syntax (specified in ABNF as per {{!RFC5234}}).
+The CAA issue Property Value has the following sub-syntax (specified in ABNF as per {{!RFC5234}}).

 ~~~~~~~~~~